 - Accurate and, where necessary, kept up to date.
 Working alongside Parents/Carers, every reasonable step will be taken to ensure that the information held by the school is up to date and accurate.
 Where personal data held by the school is inaccurate, having regard to the purposes for which they are processed, the school will ensure that this information is erased or rectified without delay (‘accuracy’);

 - Kept in a form which permits identification of data subjects for no longer than is necessary.
 The majority of Pupil information is stored digitally on our secure network, and is kept by the school for the duration of your child's time at our school.
 This data will only be kept for the purposes for which the personal data are processed.
 (Personal data may be stored for longer periods insofar as the personal data will be processed solely for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes in accordance with Article 89(1) subject to implementation of the appropriate technical and organisational measures required by this Regulation in order to safeguard the rights and freedoms of the data subject (‘storage limitation’);

 - Processed in a manner that ensures appropriate security of the personal data.
 The security of your child's information is a priority for us when processing any data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures (‘integrity and confidentiality’).

-For further information about the information we hold, why the school requires this information and what the school does with this information, please read the 'Your Child's Data' document below.
-You will also find a range of other useful information, regarding the processing of your child's personal information, in the links below.
+For further information about the information we hold, why the school requires this information and what the school does with this information, please see the links below.